Skip to main content

 1 Introduction

-Staff are our greatest asset, and our health and safety is important to us all.
+Colleagues are our greatest asset, and our health and safety is important to us all.

-The Manual Handling Operations Regulations (1992) (amended 2002) made under the Health and Safety at Work Act came into force on 1st January 1993 (European Directive 90/269/EEC).
+The Manual Handling Operations Regulations (1992) (amended 2002) made under the Health and Safety at Work Act came into force on 1 January 1993 (European Directive 90/269/EEC).
 Under the regulations, employers must seek to avoid manual handling where possible.
-Where this is not possible they are required to adopt an ergonomic approach to removing or reducing the risk of manual handling injuries through safe systems of work and a safe working environment.
+Where this is not possible, they are required to adopt an ergonomic approach to removing or reducing the risk of manual handling injuries through safe systems of work and a safe working environment.

 2 Purpose